microtrain/bootcamp/06-JavaScript/02-WalkingTheDOM.md

 Return a element object.

-Navigate to http://localhost/mtbc/exercises/javascript/dom/by_id.html, then open the source file in your editor.
+Create the path *mtbc/js/dom/by_id.html*, then open the source file in your editor.
 Add the following lines to the script tags then refresh the page and note the changes.

 ```js
 var elem = document.getElementById("a"); // Get the elements